Moezenka/chrome-desktop-outlook-notifier/README.md

 # chrome-desktop-outlook-notifier
-A chrome/brave extension for Outlook 365 Desktop notifications for meetings
+A Chrome/Brave/Edge extension for Outlook 365 Desktop notifications for meetings

-For install this chrome extension:
+To install this chrome extension:

 1. Download the repo content as zip, using this link https://github.com/tbeadle/chrome-desktop-outlook-notifier/archive/master.zip
 2. Unzip creating a folder